-An ion is a particle or collection of particles with a net positive or negative charge.
+An ion is an atom or collection of atoms with a net positive or negative charge.

-When electrons are added or removed, the stable atom becomes an ion.
-If electrons are removed, the net charge of the ion will be positive and known as a cation.
-When electrons are added, the net charge of the ion becomes negative and known as an anion.
+When electrons are added or removed, the neutral atom becomes an ion.
+If electrons are removed, the net charge of the ion is positive and it is known as a cation.
+When electrons are added, the net charge of the ion is negative and it is known as an anion.

 For more polyatomic ions, check out this handy table.